DRIVEWISE/VehiCool/examples/README.md

 The directory [`basic_usage`](basic_usage) contains a set of basic examples of how to use the library.

-### Example 1: single-body object in post processing
+### Example 1: single-body object in post-processing

 The file [`example_1.m`](basic_usage/example_1.m) shows how to use the library to create a simple object and animate it in post-processing.

 ### Example 2: single-body object in real-time

 The file [`example_2.m`](basic_usage/example_2.m) shows how to use the library to create a simple object and animate it in “real-time” (i.e., one step at a time, as if it was attached to a simulation).

+### Example 3: single-body object with a trajectory in post-processing

+The file [`example_3.m`](basic_usage/example_3.m) shows how to use the library to create a simple object and animate it in post-processing, while plotting a static trajectory.

 ## Advanced usage